pearswj/pyplex/README.md

 ##Introduction

-This is an implementation of an idea on the Plex forums - that the Raspberry Pi could use a Plex client that had no interface, and was just designed to be operated using an iOS device or similar as a remote.
-Only the very barest bones functionality is here, but I hope that it is reasonably easy to extend.
+This is an implementation of an idea on the Plex forums - that the Raspberry Pi could use a Plex client that had no interface, and was just designed to be  operated using an iOS, android device, or plex web app.

 ##Dependencies

+Server running the latest version of PMS, or may experience transcode buffer overrun problems.

 Must be installed by you:
 + omxplayer
 + libsdl with framebuffer and alsa support
 + avahi with dbus, gtk, and python support
-+ tornado
++ twisted-web
 + requests
 + pygame
 + pexpect